jameslawler/notes/docs/portuguese/verbs/todo/dever.md

 3. Being Expected to Do Something:

-   - Portuguese: Espera-se que faça algo - ex: Ela deve estudar para a prova.
+   - Portuguese: Espera-se que faça algo - ex: Ela deve estudar para o exame.
    - English: Expected to do something - e.g: She should study for the test.

 ## Exercises